 - CSound, SuperCollider, Bidule, Usine

 These environments allow you to build something unique without having to write low-level code which most people find difficult to master.
 You’ll be required to know different areas, and if you already have some, then you’ll only require to fill in the gaps.

-Check out this video to learn how to build and design your VST Plugin using JUCE:
+Check out this video to learn how to build and design your VST Plugin using C++ and JUCE framework:

 Understanding sound and its properties are essential before embarking on the development of VST plug-ins.
 I have outlined a couple of online resources you should go through them:

 Discrete-time systems, sampling theorem, audio DSP, maths, sound analysis, and sound modeling:

 The book got an introductory text on psychoacoustics and the readers on a journey through the mathematics of signal and processing from its beginnings.